Report by Peter Brach

 Multi-Source Data Analytics:

 - Surveys: large sample surveys tracked recent and longer-term awareness of GT.
-Results showed that 84% of respondents were somewhat, significantly, or completely influenced to give because of this awareness.
-However, the breakdown among these three categories is not available.
+Results showed that 84% of respondents were somewhat, significantly, or completely influenced to give because of previous awareness of GT prior to being asked.
+However, the breakdown among these three categories was not constructed.
 Therefore, it can be safely assumed that 84% of respondents were at a minimum somewhat influenced to give by becoming aware of GT’s movement.

-- Year-over-Year Increase: Giving rose from $3.1 billion in 2023 to $3.6 billion in 2024.
+- Year-over-Year Increase: Giving rose by $500 million from $3.1 billion in 2023 to $3.6 billion in 2024.
 One notable change: GT invested $80,000 in a media campaign in 2024.
 While GT attributes part of the increase to trend data, other factors, such as higher public engagement, also contributed to these outcomes.
-However, while we can’t definitively isolate the media campaign’s impact, the correlation is noteworthy as one of numerous factors presented in this report.
+However, while we can’t definitively isolate the media campaign’s impact, the correlation is noteworthy as one of four key data sources presented in this report.

-- Advertising Analytics: Based on analyzing 2023 media results and survey data, GT calculates that $300,000 in advertising will raise awareness of its movement by 9–15%, including 30.6-51 million individuals.
+- Advertising Analytics: Based on analyzing 2024 media results and survey data, GT calculates that $300,000 in advertising will raise awareness of its movement by 9–15%, or 30.6-51 million individuals.

 Supporting Nonprofit Capacity Building